-Saving the Survivors received a call to investigate the cause of death of an adult elephant cow in Mozambique.
+Saving the Survivors (STS) received a call to investigate the cause of death of an adult Elephant cow in Mozambique.

 The carcass had no evident signs of prolonged health problems or injuries.
 However, on close inspection, we could note small amounts of bloody fluid coming out of the trunk.
 The vet unit collected multiple blood smears (blood from trunk and ear veins), tissue samples (ear), whole blood and blood in FTA cards.
-All material will be sent to the Mozambique Veterinary authorities.
+We will send all material to the Mozambique Veterinary authorities.

 Two diseases that might be the cause of death